My Camp Rock: Episodes

-This was a series of 5-minute shorts featuring the finalists of My Camp Rock 2 with extras such as "sneak peeks" of performances, interviews, training and tasks the finalists were set.

 Scandinavian version

 2009: My Camp Rock Scandinavia

 A joint Scandinavian series of the format was broadcast in Sweden, Denmark and Norway via the Disney Channel Scandinavia in 2009 and presented by Lebanese-Swedish singer and presenter Eric Saade.
 The series was won by Swedish Shenie Fogo who performed the song "Here I Am".

 2010: My Camp Rock 2 Scandinavia

 A follow-up series was broadcast in 2010.
 The winner in the second and final season was the 13-year-old Swedish candidate Vendela Hollström singing "Its Not Too Late".
 Another song "Fire" by Swedish Ola Svensson, Danish Mohamed Ali and Norwegian Endre Nordvik became well known after it was adopted as the theme song for My Camp Rock 2.

 Benelux version

 2010: My Rock Camp Benelux

 My Rock Camp was also broadcast jointly for Benelux countries Belgium, the Netherlands and Luxembourg in 2010.
 The winners were Cheyenne & Mayleen.